There's currently no cure for systemic lupus erythematosus (SLE), but treatments can ease the symptoms and make it easier to live with.

 - flu-like symptoms, such as chills and a high temperature

 In rare cases, rituximab can cause a more serious allergy-like reaction.
-Most reactions occur during or shortly after the treatment is given, so you will be closely monitored once your treatment begins.
+Most reactions occur during or shortly after the treatment is given, so you'll be closely monitored once your treatment begins.

 Belimumab is a new medication given to people with active SLE who don't respond to other treatments.

 It works by binding to growth factors that are needed for the survival of B-cells.
-It is given directly into your vein over several hours, known as an infusion.
+It's given directly into your vein over several hours, known as an infusion.
 The first three doses are given 14 days apart, and the medication is usually given once a month thereafter.